Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/pedestal_group.md

 * 35 PSI - Static minimum at military thrust
 * 60 PSI - Maximum

-For further information see
+For further information, see
 [3.2.1 Engines chapter](../../systems/engines_and_fuel_systems/engines.md).

-## Hydraulic pressure Indicators
+## Hydraulic Pressure Indicators

 ![HydPress](../../img/pilot_hydraulic_pressure.jpg)

 Two hydraulic pressure indicators are installed.
-The one on the right, references the Utility Hydraulic System pressure, while the left one references the PC-1 and PC-2 Hydraulic Systems; the latter includes two needles, which are marked accordingly.
+The one on the right references the Utility Hydraulic System pressure, while the left one references the PC-1 and PC-2 Hydraulic Systems.
+The latter includes two needles, which are marked accordingly.
-Pressure transmitters, one for each system, convert pressure impulses to electrical impulses which, in turn, are supplied to the indicators.
+Pressure transmitters, one for each system, convert pressure impulses to electrical impulses, which, in turn, are supplied to the indicators.
-Nominal operating power for all three systems is 3000 ±250 PSI.
+Nominal operating pressure for all three systems is 3000 ±250 PSI.
 Other important values are:

 * 2000-2750 - Normal with rapid control movement